platelminto/icloud-to-nextcloud/README.md

    - Usage: Run this script only after successfully running migrate_albums_to_dirs.py and verifying the copies.

 After running these scripts, your photos will be organized with all relevant metadata embedded as EXIF data.
 This will allow the Nextcloud Memories app to properly organize and display your photos.
 You can then proceed to upload these processed photos to Nextcloud:
 6. Upload photos to Nextcloud
    - If Nextcloud is on the same machine, consider copying the processed files directly into Nextcloud's data directory for large collections.
-     - Note: If you copy files directly, permissions might get messed up.
-Make sure to fix the permissions after copying.
-You may need to run a command like `chown -R www-data:www-data /path/to/nextcloud/data` (adjust the user and group as necessary for your setup).
+   - Note: If you copy files directly, permissions will need to be fixed.
+After copying, run the following command, replacing `/path/to/nextcloud/data/user/files/Photos/Photos` with the actual path to your photos in the Nextcloud data directory:

+     ```bash
+     NCDATA=/path/to/nextcloud/data/user/files/Photos/Photos && \
+     sudo find "$NCDATA" -type d -exec chmod 750 {} \; && \
+     sudo find "$NCDATA" -type f -exec chmod 640 {} \; && \
+     sudo chown -R www-data:www-data "$NCDATA"
+     ```

+     This command sets the correct permissions (750 for directories, 640 for files) and changes the owner to www-data (adjust if your web server runs as a different user).

    - Otherwise, use the Nextcloud web interface or desktop client to upload the photos.

 7. After uploading, run the following commands to ensure Nextcloud recognizes all the new files and indexes them properly: